Current & Recent Library Projects

 With over 100 new study spaces, HUB2 provides easy access to the Short Loan Collection and a variety of seating areas for individual or collaborative work.
 It also includes a range of sofas mapped throughout the space for relaxing with friends.
 Printing facilities, Wifi, and large number of power sockets are also available in this space, along with 2 new study 'rooms', which can be used without the need for advance booking.
 Over the coming weeks we will additional furniture to the area, including round tables, additional chairs, study booths, and white boards.

-And there’s more.
-Our second space development in 2018 is the creation of a Link 4 study space, located near the Law books on Level 2.
-This new Library Link space will open shortly, and is similar to those on Level 1 of the James Joyce Library.
+UPDATE: A study space called Link 4 is now open and available to students.
+This space is located near the Law books on Level 2.
+This space is similar to those on Level 1 of the James Joyce Library.
 There are up to 20 study spaces in this room.

 These new learning spaces, located in the James Joyce Library, would not have been possible without the support of the Registrar and Vice President, Professor Mark Rogers, and assistance from UCD Estate Services, for which we are very grateful.